Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Create release definition

-Select the plus button to add a new Release under the Releases tab in the Build and Release page of Visual Studio Online (VSO).
+Select the plus button to add a new release under the Releases tab in the Build and Release section of VSO.

 Apply the Azure App Service Deployment template.

-Under Add artifact pull-down menu, add the artifact for the Azure Cloud build app.
+Under Add artifact, add the artifact for the Azure Cloud build app.

-Set the environment name and select Azure Subscription for the Azure Cloud endpoint.
+Set the environment name and select the Azure subscription for the Azure Cloud endpoint.

-Under Environment name, set the required Azure app service name.
+Under App service name, set the required Azure app service name.

 In Deploy Azure App Service menu, select the valid Package or Folder for the environment.
 Select OK to folder location.